stefanutti/ai-dqn/README.md

 - If you don't have a GPU graphic card, you can start from the ubuntu 16.04 image and use docker instead of nvidia-docker.
 Not much else has to be changed

 ## Start a container:
-- nvidia-docker run -it --name ai-dqn -v /tmp/.X11-unix:/tmp/.X11-unix -v /docker-mounts:/docker-mounts -e DISPLAY=unix$DISPLAY --device /dev/dri --device /dev/snd nvidia/cuda:8.0-cudnn5-runtime-ubuntu16.04 bash
+- nvidia-docker run -it --name ai-dqn -p 6006:6006 -v /tmp/.X11-unix:/tmp/.X11-unix -v /docker-mounts:/docker-mounts -e DISPLAY=unix$DISPLAY --device /dev/dri --device /dev/snd nvidia/cuda:8.0-cudnn5-runtime-ubuntu16.04 bash

 ## Install - utilities
 - apt-get update